 According to the Alzheimer’s Association, dementia is a general term for a decline in mental ability severe enough to interfere with daily life.
 Dementia is not a specific disease.
 It’s an overall term that describes a wide range of symptoms associated with memory decline.

-The organization also points out that Alzheimer’s is not a normal part of aging, although the greatest known risk factor is increasing age, with the majority of people 65 and older.
+The organization also points out that Alzheimer’s is not a normal part of aging, although the greatest known risk factor is increasing age.
+The majority of people afflicted are 65 and older.
 “But Alzheimer’s is not just a disease of old age,” according to Alz.org.
 “Up to five percent of people with the disease have early-onset Alzheimer’s (also known as younger-onset) which often appears when someone is in their 40s or 50s.”

 Scientists have identified several “hallmark” brain abnormalities central to the disease: